pavelkomarov/cci-solutions/README.md

 - This [`pytest` example](https://github.com/pavelkomarov/projection-pursuit/blob/master/skpp/tests/test_skpp.py) demonstrates a complementary approach to chapter 11, which is focused much more on the high-level.
 - `cci_14.py` for examples of how to use `sqlite3`
 - `cci_15.py` for examples of how to use `threading`
+- `cci_17.py`'s `two` is an implementation of the Fisher-Yates shuffling algorithm, which I use in a test further down.

 Note that when importing all the code in the corresponding file gets run, because I haven't been careful enough to put things in `if __name__ == '__main__':` blocks.